Youngjooham/Front-end-Frameworks-CA-Young-Joo-Ham/my-new-ecom-store/README.md

 ## Running
-To run the app, run the following commands: cd my-new-ecom-store npm start use the live server
+To run the app, run the following commands:

+-cd my-new-ecom-store

+-npm start

+-use the live server

 ## Contributing
 Young Joo Ham